shield02/alx-higher_level_programming/0x06-python-classes/README.md

 > 3-square - Script that creates a class with private instance attribute, instantiation and public instance method
 > 4-square - Script that creates a class with private instance attribute, instantiation and public instance method, property to retrieve it
 > 5-square - Script that adds printing of a square based on size property
+> 6-square - Script that adds position feature to the square